samwho/jarvis/README.md

 You should hear a middle C note played over and over again.
 Huzzah!
 We're programming music.

+If you get a message about uninitialised constants it probably means you had the server running before you saved the HelloWorld generator.
+A simple restart of Jarvis by closing it down with ctrl + c and reopening it should do the trick.

 ## What's happening under the hood